Checkmarx/JS-SCP/src/database-security/connections.md

 Database Connections
 ====================

-## Connection string protection
+## Connection String Protection

-To keep your connection strings secure, it's always a good practice to put the authentication details on a separated configuration file outside public access.
+To keep your connection strings secure, it's always a good practice to put the authentication details in a separated configuration file far from public access.

 Instead of placing your configuration file at `/your/app/path/public_html/`, consider using a restricted access location `/some/private/path/config.json`